dominictarr/your-web-app-is-bloated/README.md

 ## rocketchat - 32.12 MB

-does the same thing as slack, but with less javascript. rocketchat is mostly js objects, but still less than rocketchat.
+does the same thing as slack, but with less javascript. rocketchat is mostly js objects, but still less than slack.

 ![memory-snapshot](./images/rocketchat.png)